rediacc/docs/docs/rest-api/security-model.md

 2. **Password Security**: User passwords are never stored directly.
 Instead, a hash of the password is used as an encryption key.
 3. **Company Passphrase**: Each company has a random passphrase that is used to encrypt all vault data associated with the company.
 4. **Decryption**: Data is decrypted only when needed, using the company passphrase derived from the user's password.
+5. **Chunked Storage**: Large vault data is automatically split into chunks of manageable size (max 3072 characters per chunk) for secure and efficient storage and retrieval.

 ## Authentication Flow